Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

-\textbf{Compared Methods.} We compare our method with AVSBench~\cite{zhou_AVSBench_ECCV_2022}, and other related segmentation tasks, such as video foreground segmentation models (VOS)~\cite{mahadevan_3DC_VOS_2020, duke_sstvos_cvpr_2021}, RGB image based salient object detection models~\cite{mao_transformerSOD_2021, zhang_ebm_sod_nips_2021}, which is strictly in accordance with the settings in previous work~\cite{zhou_AVSBench_ECCV_2022}.
+\textbf{Compared Methods.} We compare our method with published AVS methods, including AVSBench~\cite{zhou_AVSBench_ECCV_2022}, AVS-BiGen~\cite{hao_aaai_2024_avsbg}, ECMVAE~\cite{mao_iccv_2023_ecmvae}, CATR~\cite{li_catr_acmmm_2023}, CMMS~\cite{liu_avs_acmmm_2023} \Fix{and AVSegFormer~\cite{gao2024avsegformer}}.
+To strictly keep accordance with the settings in previous work~\cite{zhou_AVSBench_ECCV_2022}, we also compare the performance with related segmentation tasks, such as video foreground segmentation models (VOS)~\cite{mahadevan_3DC_VOS_2020, duke_sstvos_cvpr_2021}, RGB image based salient object detection models~\cite{mao_transformerSOD_2021, zhang_ebm_sod_nips_2021}.
 We set up the comparison due to the binary video segmentation nature of AVS.
-Being consistent with AVSBench, we also use two backbones, ResNet50~\cite{he_resnet_cvpr_2016} and PVT~\cite{wang_Pvtv2_CVM_2022} initialized with ImageNet~\cite{deng_imagenet_cvpr_2009} per-trained weights, to demonstrate the effectiveness of our solution.
+Being consistent with AVSBench, we also use two backbones, ResNet50~\cite{he_resnet_cvpr_2016} and PVT~\cite{wang_Pvtv2_CVM_2022} initialized with ImageNet~\cite{deng_imagenet_cvpr_2009} per-trained weights, to demonstrate that our proposed model achieves consistent performance improvement under different backbones. \Fixtwo{For a fair comparison, we establish consistent experimental protocols across methods.
+Regarding CATR, their paper presents two experimental settings: (1) a baseline setting that maintains consistency with the training protocol of AVSBench, and (2) an enhanced setting utilizing additional AOT-enhanced annotations~\cite{yang2021associating_aot}.
+To ensure fair comparison, we specifically reference their results from the baseline setting.
+Similarly, AVSegFormer presents two training configurations: (1) a standard setting with $224\times 224$ input resolution that aligns with the configuration of AVSBench, and (2) an enhanced setting with $512\times 512$ resolution that achieves better performance through increased input size.
+To maintain consistent experimental protocols, we specifically compare with their $224\times 224$ configuration results, ensuring architectural comparisons are conducted under equivalent conditions.}

-\textbf{Implementation.} Our proposed method is trained end-to-end using the Adam optimizer~\cite{Kingma_Adam_ICLR_2015} with default hyper-parameters for 15 and 30 epochs on the S4 and MS3 subsets.
+\textbf{Implementation Details.} Our proposed method is trained end-to-end using the Adam optimizer~\cite{Kingma_Adam_ICLR_2015} with default hyper-parameters for 15 and 30 epochs on the S4 and MS3 subsets.
 The learning rate is set to $10^{-4}$ and the batch size is 4.
 All the video frames are resized to the shape of $224\times 224$.
 For the latent diffusion model, we use the cosine noise schedule and the noise prediction objective in \equref{ddpm_loss} for all experiments.
 The diffusion steps $K$ is set as 20.
 To accelerate sampling, we use the DDIM~\cite{song_DDIM_ICLR_2020} with 10 sampling steps.